Chromated Arsenicals (CCA)

 Chromated arsenicals are currently undergoing registration review, a process EPA conducts for all pesticides every 15 years to ensure that products can carry out their intended function without creating unreasonable risks to human health and the environment.
-In its January 2021 Proposed Interim Decision (PID), EPA proposed additional mitigation measures to protect workers who apply chromated arsenicals.
-To read the PID and other documents, see docket at EPA-OPP-2015-0349 at https://www.regulations.gov.
+In its Interim Decision (ID), EPA implemented additional mitigation measures to protect workers who apply chromated arsenicals.
+To read the ID and other documents, see docket at EPA-OPP-2015-0349 at https://www.regulations.gov.

 - Chromated arsenicals have been used as wood preservative pesticides since the 1940s.

 - Chromated arsenicals pesticides are applied using specialized high-pressure equipment in wood treatment facilities by certified pesticide applicators only.

 - Chromated arsenicals pose cancer and non-cancer health risks of concern to workers in wood treatment facilities.
 EPA did not find health risks of concern for the general public.

 - Chromated arsenicals pose risks to aquatic invertebrates and plants.

 - Prior to 2004, wood treated with chromated arsenicals was used in residential structures such as decks and playsets.

 - In December 2003, chromated arsenicals manufacturers voluntarily discontinued manufacturing chromated arsenicals-treated wood products for homeowner uses.